iotaledger/wasp/packages/wasmvm/wasmlib/README.md

 ## WasmLib for Rust

-`WasmLib` allows developers to use Rust to create smart contracts for ISCP that compile into Wasm and can run directly on ISCP-enabled Wasp nodes and on the Solo environment.
+`WasmLib` allows developers to use Rust to create smart contracts for ISC that compile into Wasm and can run directly on ISC-enabled Wasp nodes and on the Solo environment.

 `WasmLib` treats the programming of smart contracts as simple access to a